Ten ‘no regret’ actions

 Engage with your key business partners

-As well as your supply chain, there may be other third parties who play a crucial part in your business.
+As well as your supply chain, there may be other third parties who play a crucial role in your business.
 Banks, insurers and systems providers can all have a critical impact on your business, especially where they are also adjusting to their own Brexit related challenges.
 This is a key time to share information, share best practice and invest in developments together.
 Scenario planning and deployment of plans as a network can help share any burden.
 When trading in a disrupted market, consider joint ventures and cooperative approaches when there is a chance to be stronger together.

 Speak to your advisors and suppliers about common goals and how to plan towards them together.